yj-lin-bio/MeCoRI/README.md

 - **Advanced Tutorial: Update the Database**

 ### Database Updates (`updated/`)
 Pre-compiled QIIME 2 artifacts corresponding to major GTDB releases are provided in the `updated/` directory (e.g., `GTDB_R232_NCBI_Aug2026`).
-Alternatively, you can run the **Part 3** tutorial scripts locally to build an up-to-date database at any time.
+However, because MeCoRI is a fully automated framework, you do not need to wait for official releases.
+You are fully equipped to run the **Part 3** pipeline scripts locally at any time to generate your own up-to-date reference database.

 ---